Last updated on October 4th, 2025 at 12:08 pm

 Montazah and White Knights Bay are home to some of the best 5 Star resorts in Sharm El Sheikh.
 Both these bays have lovely beaches.
 Montazah also has a residential area.

-The area also hosts many live concerts and other entertainment activities for children as well as adults.
+The area also hosts many live concerts and other entertainment activities for children as well as adults

 Sharm El Maya

-This is the closet bay to the Old Market area.
+This is the closest bay to the Old Market area.
 It has a nice beach surrounded by resorts and is surrounded by smaller rocks and cliffs.
-There are some nice beach cafes and restaurants in this area.

-Dont miss these highlights in the area
+Don’t miss these highlights in the area

 • Ras Mohamed National Park